Rules, policies and behavior

 Respect for self

-Substance abuse: We expect students to respect their bodies and minds.
 Alcohol, drugs, tobacco, nicotine and e-cigarettes/vaporizers are all potential dangers to the health and safety of the individual, as well as to a sound learning environment.
 Possession, use, transmission or being under the influence of any illegal drug or UK-banned substance is prohibited.
-The misuse of prescription and nonprescription drugs is also prohibited, as is distributing prescription drugs to others.
+The misuse of prescription and/or nonprescription drugs is also prohibited, as is distributing prescription drugs to others.
 Cigarettes, e-cigarettes, “Juuls,” vaping or drug paraphernalia, alcohol or other intoxicants are not allowed on campus.

 Students’ attire should support a safe and positive learning environment.
 We expect students to dress for school in a way that is respectful of themselves, of others in our diverse community, and of the School as a learning environment.
 Please see the appropriate divisional Attire Policy (under the general rules and information tab) for more information.